postmanlabs/labs-docs/src/pages/docs/administration/onboarding-checklist.md

 ---

-If you're just getting started using Postman within your organization, you can carry out the following preparation steps to set your team up for success.
+When you're getting started using Postman within your organization, you can carry out the following preparation steps to set your team up for success.

 ## Contents